Career Timeline of Susan Sarandon: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Susan Sarandon made an impact.

-Susan Sarandon is a highly acclaimed American actor whose career has spanned over five decades.
-She has received numerous awards, including an Academy Award and a British Academy Film Award.
-She has also been nominated for six Primetime Emmy Awards and nine Golden Globe Awards, highlighting her consistent presence and recognition within the film and television industry.
+Susan Sarandon is a celebrated American actor with a career spanning over five decades.
+She has received numerous accolades, including an Academy Award and a British Academy Film Award.
+Additionally, she has been nominated for six Primetime Emmy Awards and nine Golden Globe Awards, solidifying her status as a prominent figure in the entertainment industry.

 1995: Interview for The Celluloid Closet